Description

 Fruit: Tiny, green, apple-like, containing four seeds.

-Stems: No thorns.
-The stems grow roots where their nodes touch moist soil.
+Stems: Rooting occurs where stem nodes touch moist soil.

-Wildlife: Attracts bees, butterflies, and even hummingbirds when it is more than
+Wildlife: The flowers attract bees, butterflies, and even hummingbirds when

 Toxic / Danger: No.